 If you are looking for a financial planner, focus your search on advisors who are specifically trained, or certified, in financial planning.
 Four leading certifications are the Certified Financial Planner (CFP), the Certified Public Accountant and Personal Financial Specialist (CPA/PFS), the Chartered Financial Analyst (CFA), and the Chartered Financial Consultant (ChFC).
 Be skeptical of other financial planning certifications, since there are many certifications that can be obtained without much training.
 Moreover, check your financial planner's certification on the website of the institution that certified your planner.
-Whatever your advisor's certifications, it is also a good sign if your financial planner is registered with the Securities and Exchange Commission (SEC) or an appropriate state regulatory body, which implies that he/she is a Registered Investment Advisor (RIA), and therefore subject to certain reporting and disclosure requirements.
+Whatever your advisor's certifications, it is also a good sign if your financial planner is registered with the Securities and Exchange Commission (SEC) or an appropriate state regulatory body, which implies that he/she/they is a Registered Investment Advisor (RIA), and therefore subject to certain reporting and disclosure requirements.

-&lt;sup>4 The value of this benefit, if accepted, is treated as additional compensation.
+4 The value of this benefit, if accepted, is treated as additional compensation.
+Reimbursements under this benefit are increased to help defray taxes.

-Ask your financial planner if he or she will be acting on your behalf as a fiduciary - someone who is able to give advice without any conflicts of interest.
-A fiduciary provides advice that serves only the interests of the client and does not receive commissions from the financial products that he or she recommends.
+Ask your financial planner if he/she/they will be acting on your behalf as a fiduciary - someone who is able to give advice without any conflicts of interest.
+A fiduciary provides advice that serves only the interests of the client and does not receive commissions from the financial products that he/she/they recommends.
 You should ask your advisor to clearly distinguish the advice that is given in a fiduciary role from any other advice that may have some conflict of interest.
-If your advisor is unwilling to clearly distinguish when he or she does and does not act as a fiduciary, you should recognize that their advice may be mixed in with sales pitches that may not serve your best interests.
-Finally, do not work with a financial planner until you have interviewed that person and confirmed that you have confidence in his or her capabilities.
+If your advisor is unwilling to clearly distinguish when he/she/they does and does not act as a fiduciary, you should recognize that their advice may be mixed in with sales pitches that may not serve your best interests.
+Finally, do not work with a financial planner until you have interviewed that person and confirmed that you have confidence in his/her/their capabilities.
 It is entirely appropriate to ask prospective advisors for references.
 You may also wish to ask your friends about their experiences with their own advisors.
-Here is a checklist of questions to ask an advisor when you are interviewing him or her:
+Here is a checklist of questions to ask an advisor when you are interviewing him/her/them:

-http://facultyresources.fas.harvard.edu/files/facultyresources/files/financial\advisor\interview\questionnaire.pdf
+http://facultyresources.fas.harvard.edu/files/facultyresources/files/financial_advisor_interview_questionnaire.pdf